We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Add the vinegar and the beets to a large pot of water, then cover and bring to a boil.
 Stir in the salt and reduce the heat to medium low.
 Simmer until fork tender, roughly 30 to 45 minutes.

-- Use a fork or slotted spoon to remove the beets, then let them cool.
+- Use a fork or slotted spoon to remove them, then let them cool.
 Cut off the root and stem and discard.

 - Optional: Keep the beet water.
 Read the post for ideas on how to use it.